h0x91b/ESB-node-driver/README.md

 ===

 * ESB.register(&lt;identifier>, &lt;version, &lt;callback>[ ,options])

-	Currently is now options here
+Currently is no options here

 * ESB.invoke(&lt;identifier>, &lt;data>, &lt;callback>[ ,options])

 Options may contain:

 * version - by default version is 1
 * timeout - in ms, by default 15000

 Building zmq and protobuf from source
 ===